-However my grandfather having been a practising Catholic, immediately sensed where such changes were coming from.
+However my grandfather having been a practising Catholic, immediately sensed where these changes were coming from.
 He put up a firm fight with other like minded people (or others who had something to lose) which then went to court.
 Several years after his death (typical in India) they won the case, but the church split into two and the assets were divided.
 Unfortunately, this was only a niggle in the plans of the Ecumenists.
 As soon as the dust settled, they resumed their infiltration in both churches as most if not all were/are nominal christians or christians by birth.
-For them, the feel good factor of religion and festivals did not change, or maybe changed for the better.
+For them, the feel good factor of religion and festivals did not change, or maybe it changed for the better.
 It helps to believe a lie where you can go and sing, drop money into the offering box, pay your “church tax”, prepare a good meal for the priest when he visits and continue living your life as you did before.
-For example, if you hang some stalks of dried rice over your door threshold or let milk boil over onto the stove top to give you a year of abundance of rice and milk in your house, it is a very comfortable thing to believe in (signifying prosperity -an abundance of rice and milk in the house) even if it has no basis in truth.
+For example, if you hang some stalks of dried rice over your door threshold or let milk boil over onto the stove top to give you a year of abundance of rice and milk in your house, it is a very comfortable thing to believe in (signifying prosperity -an abundance of rice and milk in the house) even if it has no basis in truth or reality.

-This is the kind of church my mother went to and hence my brother and me attended.
+This is the kind of traditional church my mother went to and hence my brother and me attended.
 My father was neither with the Jehovah’s witnesses which is very clearly a cult, nor with the nominal church.
 He was a bit of an awkward person, so he found it too embarrassing to go from bus stop to bus stop selling the JW publications or preaching door to door.
 He probably didn’t make regular appearances at their kingdom hall too.
-That and due to the additional fact of him getting married in Church, he ended up getting excommunicated along with one of his other friends.
-That wasn’t the end of his association with them though as his elder sister and younger brother were quite active and held high positions with The JW’s.
-(My uncle decided not to have children as both he and my aunt felt that it would interfere with their commitment to Jehovah!!)
-In spite of his excommunication, my dad would still argue from their point of view and would refuse to close his eyes if anyone prayed in the name of Jesus, indicators of how powerful the influence and indoctrination of a cult can be.
-My aunt continued to give us JW Bibles built to exceptionally high standards of quality and magazines such as Awake and Watchtower and their year books (to my parents) but things stayed at a standstill in their faiths.
+That and due to the additional fact of him getting married in Church, he was excommunicated along with one of his other friends.
+That wasn’t the end of his association with them though as his elder sister and younger brother (I love them all) were quite active and held high positions with The JW’s.
+My uncle decided not to have children as both he and my aunt felt that it would interfere with their commitment to Jehovah.
+In spite of him being excommunicated, my dad would still argue from their point of view and would refuse to close his eyes if anyone prayed in the name of Jesus, -indicators of how powerful the influence and indoctrination of a cult can be.
+My aunt continued to give us JW Bibles built to exceptionally high standards of quality and magazines such as Awake and Watchtower and their year books (to my parents) but thankfully things stayed at a standstill in their faiths.
 Although I read their colourful Bibles and the pictures are still stuck in my mind, it did not have any lasting effect on me.
 I found all religion boring and worshipped secretly at the altar of science, particularly physics, chemistry and electronics.
 I was terribly interested in the occult and how it worked and in mysteries and magic and almost joined the Rosicrucians.
 God would use these interests later on in life 20 years hence after He had guided and taught me how these things worked and about the forces that operated behind them.

 Dad, even though he argued from the JW point of view (and never attended church after he got married till we got confirmed and later married) loved all the festivals.
 For him it was just another occasion to party with friends and relatives.
 He hated the JW’s stand on not celebrating birthdays and festivals.
 He was a born party animal.
 It was exciting for us as kids too.
 For Christmas, we would go to dad’s cousin’s house in Parel (in an enchanting old building with cracks and decorative cast iron grills in the balcony and wooden staircases) against mum’s objections as she wanted to spend Christmas at home.
 I remember a hay filled dummy dressed in Santa’s clothes and mask, with a lit cigarette between his fingers.
 He was stuffed with rags, hay and firecrackers and would be set alight at midnight just before new year broke, to celebrate the passing of the old year.

-We went to church only on special occasions, as the church was relatively far away (By Bombay standards) as it entailed a 45 minute journey by local train which was in addition to the 40 minute one way walk to the railway station.
+We went to church only on special occasions, as the church was relatively far away (by Bombay standards) as it entailed a 45 minute journey by local train which was in addition to the 40 minute one way walk to the railway station.
 This was in the late 70’s when going by autorikshaw/taxi or eating out was a luxury and the only cars in Bombay (unless someone had them imported) were either Fiats (Premier Padmini) or the Hindustan Ambassador (Based on the Morris Oxford Series III Saloon) both of which are now out of production.
 Fortunately, or unfortunately, our pastor (we called him aiyya in our mother tongue) stayed not very far from our house on the opposite side of the railway track, so as soon as we were deemed old enough to cross the railway level crossing safely, we were forced to go to Sunday school conducted at his house.
 (Previously mum took us sometimes, or we went along with our Sunday school teacher nicknamed eagle eyes)

 Confirmation was a joke.
-We made jokes of our liberal and bald new aiyya who succeeded the old one and would hope that a crow would crap on his head when he was taking classes outside the church.
-His nickname in Hindi was gol mundi or round head.
+We made jokes of our liberal and bald new pastor who succeeded the old one and would hope that a crow would crap on his head when he was taking classes outside the church.
+His nickname in Hindi was gol mundi which translates to globe-head.
 He was so fed up with our lot that he disclosed what questions he would ask us in front of the congregation so that we needed to memorise only one answer.
 (I think this became a regular practice after our batch) Many of them flunked that as well, but since it was just a ritual or tradition, all of us were duly “confirmed”.
-The Sunday after we had our first “holy” communion and we were all making fun of each other holding out fingers and asking each other how many fingers we held out as we had just drunk wine.
+The Sunday after, we had our first “holy” communion and we were all making fun of each other holding out fingers and asking each other how many fingers we held out as we had just drunk wine.
 There were also jokes cracked about the blood of Jesus.
 After that was the mandatory celebratory lunch at home with all the relatives.
-My Parsi neighbour took me to the terrace and gave me my first beer.
+My Parsi neighbour took me to the terrace and gave me my first Kingfisher beer.
 A bottle was too much for me and I threw up.
-Over the years we had many more beers together until we vacated company quarters and moved to our own apartment and he retired from the merchant navy and moved to Grant road.
+Over the years though, we had many more beers together until we vacated company quarters and moved to our own apartment and he retired from the merchant navy and moved to his anscestral house at Grant Road.
 We are still in touch.

 In spite of enjoying relatively good health, one day, I fell sick with jaundice and was laid back at home for about 15 days.
 I was totally exhausted and weak.
-I heard my mum say to someone else, probably my dad or wife that if I stayed home like this (in the long run) how could they survive.
+I heard my mum say to someone else, probably to my dad that if I stayed home like this (in the long run) they might not be able to survive.
 I realised that I had no one on my side then.
-They expected me to work even if I was sick and were of the opinion that I was too lazy to work and just making up things to bunk work.
+They expected me to work even if I was sick and were of the opinion that I was too lazy to work and just making up excuses to bunk work.
 I understand now that they had their own concerns, but it was not a good time for me to overhear such conversations.
 I was always an avid bookworm since childhood.
 During my 15 day stay at home, I checked some books and realised that I had more or less read them all.
-Dad had a huge collection of them and even more in an old trunk in the attic.
-Then I reached for an NIV Bible (I don’t read this any more; more in another post) which was given to the church members at a subsidised rate of Rs 25 each.
-I started with Mathew and read several books like I had never done before.
+Dad had a huge collection of them and even more in an old trunk in the attic in our old house.
+Finally I reached for an NIV Bible (I don’t read this any more; more in another post) which was given to our church members at a subsidised rate of Rs 25 each.
+I started with Mathew in the New Testament and read several books back to back -something I had never done before.

 After that, life continued as it was and I don’t remember if I continued reading the Bible.
 Mum and dad were telling all our relatives and neighbours that I wouldn’t go to work regularly and all of them would look down upon me condescendingly or advise me on how I was wasting such a wonderful employment opportunity.
 All they were concerned was that it was a big company and paid well and that the job was permanent.
 Things kept on getting worse from all quarters.
-One day dad now retired, as per his usual practice, went to visit his cousins in the posh Juhu-Versova area where he had his regular booze fests.
+One day, dad now retired, as per his usual practice, went to visit his cousins in the posh Juhu-Versova area where he had his regular usually annual booze fests.
 At around the same time, my mother went home to attend my cousin sister’s wedding so I was left alone at home for a couple of weeks.
 My brother by then had moved to my home state for his job.